Dancin' Homer: Cultural references

 Although it has been rumored Homer's chants and his nickname "Dancin' Homer" is a reference to American baseball fan Wild Bill Hagy, the writer of the episode Ken Levine has said he did not model the character after Hagy and did not even know of the reference until after the show aired.
 Hagy earned the nickname "The Roar from Thirty-Four" for his chants during the 1970s in section thirty-four at Baltimore's Memorial Stadium.
 Homer spells out Springfield just like Hagy spelled O-R-I-O-L-E-S with his arms.

 A drunk Homer performs his first dance to the 1961 tune "Baby Elephant Walk" written by Henry Mancini.
-Bleeding Gums Murphy makes a 26-minute-long performance of the "Star-Spangled Banner" at the game where Homer performs his first dance.
+Oscar "Bleeding Gums" Murphy makes a 26-minute-long performance of the "Star-Spangled Banner" at the game where Homer performs his first dance.
 Homer's line, "Today, as I leave for Capital City, I consider myself the luckiest mascot on the face of the earth," is a reference to Lou Gehrig's farewell speech in the 1942 baseball film The Pride of the Yankees.
-The song "Capital City" which Bennett sings over the closing credits is a parody of the 1980 song "New York, New York".
+The song "Capital City" which Bennett sings over the closing credits is a parody of the 1980 song "New York, New York" by Frank Sinatra.
 The Capital City Goofball is a parody of the Philly Phanatic as well as the San Diego Chicken.
 The Capital City ballpark was designed after the Houston Astrodome.

 Reception

-Ratings

 In its original broadcast, "Dancin' Homer" finished twenty-fifth in the ratings for the week of November 5–11, 1990, with a Nielsen rating of 14.9, equivalent to approximately fourteen million viewing households.
 It was the highest-rated show on Fox that week.